Who We Are

 2011: Salem-Keizer Transit adopted a new Strategic Plan to maintain the services now offered by Cherriots and to identify the resources for the continued improvement of public transit services in the future.

 Our seven-member Board provides the policy direction for transit operations serving more than 225,000 residents in Salem and Keizer.
 Cherriots provides about 4 million rides a year.
-CARTS provides about 120,000 rides.
-CherryLift services provide over 100,000 rides.
+Cherriots LIFT services provide over 100,000 rides.

 Our plans provide an insight into our vision for the future of transportation in the Mid-Willamette Valley.
-The plans include the Operations Plan which sets priorities for service planning; the Strategic Plan, which guides decision-making, budgeting and operations for the next twenty years; and a regional transit plan, which is in the development stage.
+The plans include the Operations Plan which sets priorities for service planning; the Strategic Plan, which guides decision-making, budgeting and operations for the next twenty years; and other service plans such as the Cherriots Regional redesign plan.
+A five-year transit development plan will be developed in the 2018 and 2019 fiscal years.

 Our services are provided without regard to race, color, national origin, religion, sex, sexual orientation, marital status, age or disability in accordance with applicable laws, including Title VI of the Civil Rights Act of 1964 and ORS Chapter 659A.